syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace.md

 ---
-title: Find and Replace | Syncfusion
+title: How to perform Find and replace in WPF RichTextBox | Syncfusion
-description: This section describes about how to find and replace the text
+description: This section describes about how to find and replace the text in wpf richtextbox control.
 platform: wpf
 control: SfRichTextBoxAdv
 documentation: ug